openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getResultSet(keyPrefix: string): Promise&lt;KvStoreResultSet&gt;;

-Obtains the result set with the specified prefix from the single KV store.
+Obtains the result set with the specified key prefix from this single KV store.
 This method uses a promise to return the result.

 -   Parameters